JhenyfferOliveira/JhenyfferOliveira/README.md

 <h1 align="left">🎯 Meet Jhenyffer</h1>

--> 🌱 I'm currently working on improving my hard skills in Python, Django, databases, statistics, and data visualization with Power BI
+-> 🌱 I'm currently working on improving my hard skills in Python, SQL, statistics, and data visualization (Power BI, Tableau, excel)

--> 📝 I share some of my experience about my career transition in articles on [medium](https://medium.com/@jhenyffer.tech)
+-> 📝 I share some of my experience about my career in articles on [medium](https://medium.com/@jhenyffer.tech)

 -> 📫 You can reach me at **jhenyffer.tech@gmail.com**